 2 great books partly deal with Uzbekistan: Restless Valley by Philip Shishkin (reviewed under books on Kyrgyzstan) and Beyond the Oxus by Monica Whitlock (see books on Tajikistan).
 Both really good books.
 Highly recommended if you also have an interest in the other ‘Stans.
 The Craig Murray book below is extra: only after you finished these first!

 The book gives a good insight into the human rights abuses in Uzbekistan.
 If you don’t know much, you will be horrified.
 The downside of the book is that it’s written by a man known to sexually harass woman – so that sort of diminishes his claims of fighting torture.

-Totally forgotten, this novel about a man who seeks to redeem his people but finds that he has little to teach interweaves Zoroastrian myth, Sufism, Communism, and Freud, set against the backdrop of Soviet Uzbekistan.
+This novel about a man who seeks to redeem his people but finds that he has little to teach interweaves Zoroastrian myth, Sufism, Communism, and Freud, set against the backdrop of the harsh deserts of Soviet Uzbekistan.
 Platonov was called “perhaps the most brilliant Russian writer of the 20th century” by the New York Review of Books.
-That’s a pretty bold claim though.

 The story of Alexander ‘Bokhara’ Burnes in complete form.
 Often cited in Peter Hopkirk’s popular The Great Game, this is the full account.
 Interesting mostly for those with a big appetite for this particular era.
 Everyone else should stick to Hopkirk.